ttab/elephant-index/README.md

 ### Index names

-The elephant index creates indexes in the pattern "documents-[version]-[type]-[language]".
-So if the version of the index is "v2", the type of the document is "core/article", and the language is "sv", the following index will be used: "documents-v2-core_article-sv".
+The elephant index creates indexes in the pattern `documents-[random name]-[type]-[language]`.
+So if the name of the index set is "factual-tiger", the type of the document is "core/article", and the language is "sv", the following index will be used: "documents-factual-tiger-core_article-sv".

-Incoming searches will only be able to specify the part of the index name that comes after "documents-v2-" as the first part depends on internal indexer state.
-The reason for having a version part of the index name is that that will be used when re-indexing.
-When re-indexing `vN+1` indexes will be created, and the event-log will be replayed to populate those indexes.
+Incoming searches will only be able to specify the part of the index name that comes after "documents-factual-tiger-" as the first part depends on internal indexer state.
+The reason for having a index set part of the index name is that that will be used when re-indexing.
+When re-indexing a new index set will be created, and the event-log will be replayed to populate those indexes.
 When the new indexes have caught up we can switch over to using the new indexes.

 ## Local setup